 User-agent: * Disallow: /user_login Disallow: /cart/ Allow: /index.html //googlebot section User-agent: googlebot Disallow: /catalogs Disallow: /cart/ Allow: /index.html

 There are two user agent statement is defined in the above example.
-1st statement applies to all search engine which defined by regular expression ("regex") wildcard.
-However, the second statement applies to just googlebot.
-In this case googlebot ignore all statements except googlebot section.
+1st statement applies to all search engines which defined by regular expression ("regex") wildcard.
+However, the second statement applies to just Googlebot.
+In this case, Googlebot ignores all statements except the Googlebot section.

-disallow statements is use for telling search engines not to crawl certain part of you website.
+disallow statements is useful for telling search engines not to crawl a certain part of your website.

 User-agent: * Disallow: /cart/ Disallow: /user_login/

-Allow statements is use for telling search engines to crawl certain part of your website.
+Allow statements are used for telling search engines to crawl certain parts of your website.

 User-agent: * Allow: /index.html Allow: /category/